learn-co-curriculum/dsc-intro-to-sets/README.md

 You will be able to:

-- Understand what a set is
+* Define a set in the context of probability theory
-- Define a universal set and subsets
+* Define a universal set and subsets
-- Learn about unions, intersections, and complements
+* Describe the process of making unions, intersections, and complements
-- Learn how to use Venn Diagrams to understand the relationships between sets
+* Use Venn Diagrams to visually demonstrate set operations
+* Describe the inclusion-exclusion principle

 ## What is a Set?

-In probability theory, a set is denoted as a *well-defined collection of objects*.
+In probability theory, a set is defined as a *well-defined collection of objects*.

-Mathematically, you can define a set by $S$.
+Mathematically, you can denote a set by $S$.
 If an element $x$ belongs to a set $S$, then you'd write $x \in S$.
 On the other hand, if $x$ does not belong to a set $S$, then you'd write $x\notin S$.

-Example: If $S$ is defined as the set of even numbers, then
+Example: If $S$ is defined as the set of even numbers, then:

-$x = 2$ means that $x\in S$ because $x$ is an even number.
+* If $x = 2$, $x\in S$ because $x$ is an even number.

-$x = 9$ means that $x\notin S$ because $x$ is not an even number.
+* If $x = 9$, $x\notin S$ because $x$ is not an even number.

 ## Subsets